lucas-quirino/lucas-quirino/README.md

 I hope to find space in a team where I can share knowledge and learn new skills, contributing to our growth.

 I really enjoyed cycling, hiking, playing the piano  and contributing to environmental causes.
+I like to read about technologies, space exploration, politics and finance.
 If your company is committed to environmental issues and aims at sustainable ways for the future, I can be a great teammate.

 Sorry for my english.
 I also went back to studying, with a lot of focus on programming work and team interaction, and I'm practicing whenever possible.